gxlpes/south-park-project/README.md

-# testing-ts
-Testing some skills with TS.
+Project to test skills with TypeScript and React.